panda-re/panda/panda/docs/maintenance_plan.md

 The PANDA major version will change no more frequently than every six months.
 A changelog will accompany each major revision indicating all in the API that has been changed, both in a backwards-compatible and in a backwards-breaking manner.

+## Supported Operating Systems
+Each PANDA major version will have a published set of supported operating systems with versions.
+Removing a supported operating system will require updating the major version.
+Additional operating systems can be added at any time.

 ## The PANDA API

 These are the parts of PANDA to which users will be sensitive to changes.
 For intsance, a user will care if the record/replay system changes such that old recordings will no longer replay.
 But she will likely not care if the `callstack_instr` plugin is changed to use a cuckoo-hashed linear array instead of a C++ map to keep track of call/ret basic blocks.